hsf-training/hsf-training-docker/_episodes/03-running-containers.md

 >This is the working directory that was set for the image.
 >
 > In the next chapters we will see how to build your own images
-> and set parameters as the working directory.
+> and set parameters such as the working directory.
 >{: .source}
 {: .callout}

 ## Monitoring Containers

-Open up a new terminal tab on the host machine and [list the containers that are currently running][podman-docks-ps]
+Open up a new terminal tab on the host machine and [list the containers that are currently running][podman-docs-ps]

 ~~~bash
 podman ps